sai-teja-git/finex-ui-react/README.md

 # Finex

-a financial tracker where it will show the analysis of the month spends with some useful features
+This is a comprehensive financial tracker designed to help you manage and analyze your monthly expenses with ease.

 ## GitHub Repository